VaughnValle/zhsom/README.md

 5. Copy and overwrite `sounds.resource`, `sharedassets2.assets` and `resources.assets` from the **mod** folder into your **Zero Hour_Data** folder.
 6. Enjoy! :)

+---
-> To uninstall the mod, simply replace the `sharedassets2.assets` and `resources.assets` files to your backed up equivalents.
+**NOTE:** To uninstall the mod, simply replace the `sharedassets2.assets` and `resources.assets` files to your backed up equivalents.
+---

 ## Mod Feature List